kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Pre-Collection (Week 0)

-- Gather Shadows to have them read this handbook, watch the [k/enhancements][k/enhancements] repo to get notified on all issues, and give expectations on what the process looks like and their particular role.
 - Duplicate the previous enhancement collection spreadsheet into your own Google Drive and adjust it for the current milestone.
 Enhancements Tracking sheet is shortlinked with the pattern `k8sxyy-enhancements` e.g., http://bit.ly/k8s113-enhancements.
 Update the permissions on the sheet via the _Share_ settings available in the top right of the sheet: Enable anyone with the link to _view_ the sheet.
 Next, grant _Edit_ access to yourself, prior lead, release lead, shadows, and the [Kubernetes Release Team Google Group][rt-group] .
 Lastly, add _Comment_ access for the [SIG Release Google Group][sig-release-group], [SIG Docs Google Group][sig-docs-group], and [SIG Leads Google Group][sig-leads-group].
 When complete, remove all currently tracked issues from both the `Enhancements` and `Docs` tabs.
 - Within the tracking sheet, filter the `data` tab to remove Issues that were completed in a previous release.
 Copy the `Issue Number` column to the `Enhancements` tab.
 The tab will auto-populate with a portion of the other relevant data.
 Once complete, set their `Enhancement Status` to `Pending Inclusion`.
 This will serve as the initial seed of Enhancements that need to be evaluated for the release.
 - Examine the `Removed From Milestone` tab and visit those issues to see if they have been added to the current milestone.
 These enhancements likely slipped because of docs or testing.
 Ping owners to make sure they are targeted for the current milestone.
 When complete, clear the issues from the tab.
 - Find Issues from previous milestone that have graduated to Stable.
 Remove `tracked/yes` or `tracked/no` labels.
 Check to see if the KEP status has been updated to `implemented`.
 If it has, close the issue.
 If it has not, ask the issue contact to both update the KEP status field and close the Enhancement issue once the update PR has merged.
 - Clear out previous milestone issues.
 Ping owners to get them to drop milestone or add to the current milestone so it can be tracked.
 This can be a responsibility for shadow roles.
-- Close previous milestone.
+- Close previous milestone by ensuring that there are no open issues/PRs in that milestone.
 - Issues in the current milestone should have the `tracked/yes` label applied and their status in the tracking sheet set to `Tracked`.
 Ensure they provide the required information and labels to be accepted into the milestone.
 If they do not meet the requirements, let the Issue owner know. set it's status within the tracking sheet to `At Risk` and add a comment describing which requirements are missing.
 - Ping any owners on `lifecycle/frozen` label from all issues to see if there is any planned work or if the issue is no longer relevant to Kubernetes.
 - Send an email to the [Kubernetes-Dev](https://groups.google.com/forum/#!forum/kubernetes-dev) mailing list with a call for enhancements.
 View prior examples for references ([1](https://groups.google.com/forum/#!msg/kubernetes-dev/vGSBzUUWp9g/bFa1re3ZAgAJ) [2](https://groups.google.com/forum/#!msg/kubernetes-dev/T-kIHtgS5J4/ZjKTsCf_AwAJ;context-place=msg/kubernetes-dev/vGSBzUUWp9g/bFa1re3ZAgAJ)).